openaccess-dk/openaccess-dk.github.io/oaw23.md

 ##### For the second year in a row, the Danish Open Access Network is very proud to invite everyone to the Danish Open Access Week 2023.
 Below you can read more about the [programme](#programme-of-the-danish-open-access-week-2023) and sign up for the individual webinars.

 Once again, the Danish Open Access Week 2023 will include a series of different webinars on Open Access with speakers from both Denmark and abroad.
 Various Open Access topics will be addressed: There will be presentations that explain the basics of Open Access and presentations that will look at the more complicated Open Access aspects.
 All presentations will include a Q&A.</br>
 The webinars are open to anyone with an interest in Open Access.
-Below you can read the week’s programme and register for each webinar.
+Below you can read the week’s programme and register for each webinar.</br>
 The program is not fully planned and changes may occur.

 #### Practical information